Proper Orthogonal Descriptors for Multi-element Chemical Systems: Proper Orthogonal Descriptor Potentials

+The SNAP descriptors and our quadratic per-atom descriptors (\ref{eq19}) are distinct in their dependency on atomic arrangements.
+Specifically, SNAP descriptors are influenced by the local environment surrounding a central atom $i$ focusing on immediate atomic neighbors.
+In contrast, our quadratic per-atom descriptors consider interactions involving all atoms within the system and thus provide a more global description of atomic interactions.
+The SNAP global descriptors are calculated as

-We see that the new global descriptors of the quadratic SNAP potential cannot be expressed the products of the original global descriptors, whereas those of the quadratic POD potential can be as shown by (\ref{eq19b}).
+We see that the quadratic global descriptors of the quadratic SNAP potential are not defined as the products of the original global descriptors, whereas those of the quadratic POD potential are as shown by (\ref{eq19b}).
 As a result, the quadratic SNAP potential cannot be written as a linear combination of the original global descriptors, whereas the quadratic POD potential can be as shown by (\ref{eq37}).
-The quadratic SNAP potential is more expensive than the linear SNAP potential because evaluating the quadratic terms and their derivatives for force calculation incurs a significant increase in computational cost and memory storage.
-As discussed earlier, the quadratic POD potential has the same computational complexity as the linear POD potential.
+The quadratic SNAP potential is slightly more expensive than the linear SNAP potential because evaluating the quadratic descriptors and their derivatives incurs an increase in computational cost and memory storage.